-We recognize that, as graduate students, in addition to taking traditional classes, many of you also participate in research, teaching, and scholarship as part of your responsibilities, below are questions to help guide you for Fall 2020.
+We recognize that, as graduate students, in addition to taking traditional classes, many of you also participate in research, teaching, and scholarship as part of your responsibilities, below are questions to help guide you for future registration decisions.

-New fall time tickets are being sent to all students so that you can adjust your fall registration.
-Most graduate students will be able to register starting on August 6.
-The updated Course Catalog is now available as of July 31.
-More information about fall registration is available on the Office of the Registrar's website.
+Spring 2021 registration will open on November 30.
+Most graduate students will be able to register starting on December 2.
+More information about spring registration is available on the Office of the Registrar's website.

 I am studying away from campus this fall, can I register in absentia?

 Continuing students who are studying at least 50 miles away from campus, they may choose to register in absentia.
-In absentia registration reduces the fees that a student is assessed, and students registered in absentia do not have the student health insurance and will only be assessed tuition and the general fee.
-An in absentia registration request form must be submitted online prior to September 4, 2020.
+In absentia registration assesses only the General Fee.
+Students who are registered in absentia will not have access to student health insurance or McKinley services.
+An in absentia registration request form must be submitted online prior to February 5, 2021.

-For newly admitted international students who will be remaining in their home country and enrolling online for the Fall 2020 semester, the Graduate College will update your registration status to in absentia.
+For newly admitted international students who will be remaining in their home country and enrolling online for the Spring 2021 semester, the Graduate College will update your registration status to in absentia.
 The regular in absentia forms and approval process will not be required.
-However, if you wish to have health insurance, you must notify your graduate program prior to September 4 so that we may cancel the in absentia designation.
+However, if you wish to have health insurance, you must notify your graduate program prior to February 5 so that we may cancel the in absentia designation.

 Assistantship / Employment Questions

-I will be starting classes away from campus in the fall, can I hold an assistantship?
+I will be starting classes away from campus in the , can I hold an assistantship?
 If so, how will I receive my stipend?

 Talk with your department and hiring unit.
 It may be possible to start an assistantship while away from campus but it depends on several factors, such as whether the duties can be performed remotely and federal regulations that pertain to some countries.